Mid-20th-century baby boom: Asia and Africa

+Many countries outside the west (among them Morocco, China and Turkey) also witnessed the baby boom.
+The baby boom in Mongolia is probably explained by improvement in health and living standards related to the adoption of technologies and modernisation.

 Europe

 France and Austria experienced the strongest baby booms in Europe.
 In contrast to most other countries, the French and Austrian baby booms were driven primarily by an increase in marital fertility.
-In the French case, pronatalist policies were an important factor in this increase.
+In the French case, pro-natalist policies were an important factor in this increase.
 Weaker baby booms occurred in Germany, Switzerland, Belgium and the Netherlands.

 In the United Kingdom the baby boom occurred in two waves.
 After a short first wave of the baby boom during the war and immediately after, peaking in 1946, the United Kingdom experienced a second wave during the 1960s, with a peak in births in 1964 and a rapid fall after the Abortion Act 1967 came into force.

 The baby boom in Ireland began during the Emergency declared in the country during the Second World War.
 Laws on contraception were restrictive in Ireland, and the baby boom was more prolonged in this country.
 Secular decline of fertility began only in the 1970s and particularly after the legalization of contraception in 1979.
 The marriage boom was even more prolonged and did not recede until the 1980s.

 The baby boom was very strong in Norway and Iceland, significant in Finland, moderate in Sweden and relatively weak in Denmark.

 Baby boom was absent or not very strong in Italy, Greece, Portugal and Spain.
 There were however regional variations in Spain, with a considerable baby boom occurring in regions such as Catalonia.

 There was a strong baby boom in Czechoslovakia, but it was weak or absent in Poland, Bulgaria, Russia, Estonia and Lithuania, partly as a result of the Soviet famine of 1946–1947.